 There was a brief moment where I felt a little weird.
 There was an intricate ballet happening around me, and now, it halted.
 The momentum just purred like an idle car.
 It was so quiet, and all movement stopped.
 I was trying to stay so still, but I could feel my husband’s eyes on me and his excitement pulsing in my hand.

 I took a deep breath.
 This was it.
 The moment we had worked so hard for.
-All the injections, all the tears, all the failed cycles, all the prayers…
+All the injections, all the tears, all the unsuccessful cycles, all the prayers…

 Then the embryologist appeared at the doorway holding our embryo in a long tube.
 The tube was actually much longer than I had anticipated.
-She held it upright like a tall candlestick, shielding it from the wind of her walk…which really wasn’t even a walk but a slow float over to Dr. Ressler.
+She held it upright like a tall candlestick, shielding it from the wind of her walk…which really wasn’t even a walk, but instead a slow float over to Dr. Ressler.

 She stopped right behind Dr. Ressler, and once again, the formalities and protocols kicked in.

-Erica the Embryologist, whom I’d already met several times during my time with Illume Fertility, said, “Hi, I know you know me, but here we go…my name is Erica, and I’m the Embryologist.
+Erica, our embryologist, whom I’d already met several times during my time with Illume Fertility, said, “Hi, I know you know me, but here we go…my name is Erica, and I’m the embryologist.
 Can you both state your names, dates of birth, and last four digits of your social security numbers?”
+We complied.

-"All right, so if you guys watch the ultrasound, you’ll see me pass this tube in through the catheter that’s already in place," Dr. Ressler guided us through every movement while we watched it all go down in real time.
+"All right, so if you watch the ultrasound, you’ll see me pass this tube in through the catheter that’s already in place," Dr. Ressler guided us through every movement while we watched it all happen in real time.

 "So you see the tube?
-Now, it’s in your uterus, and in the perfect placement.
+Now it’s in your uterus, and we have the perfect placement.
 Next, I’m going to push the embryo up through the tube, and it will come out on the other side, dropping into the best spot in your uterus.
 You ready?"

 I couldn’t say words, but she read my mind.
 So ready.

-"Now, you won’t see the actual embryo when I push it through, but you will see a small flash of white.
+"Now, you won’t see the actual embryo when I push it through, but you will see a small flash of white light.
 That’s the air bubble that drops with the embryo.
-When you see the flash, you know the embryo has landed.
+When you see the flash, you'll know the embryo has landed.
 Here we go…"

-Joe and I just squeezed each other’s hand.
-There it was… everything we had worked so hard for was now in place.
+Joe and I squeezed each other’s hands.
+There it was, everything we had worked so hard for, now in place.
 All that was left to do was pray.

 "All clear!
 No embryo in the tube!"
 Erica hollered from the lab.
 We all released an audible sigh.
 Tina removed the probe from the top of my belly, and Dr. Ressler swiftly removed the catheter.
 It was all over.

 Shuffling back into our closed-curtain recovery area, Amy, the acupuncturist, was waiting there for me.
-She, too, had the biggest smile on her face and calmly guided me to the bed for the final piece of the Embryo Transfer puzzle.
+She had the biggest smile on her face and calmly guided me to the bed for the final piece of our embryo transfer puzzle.

-I soon realized that it wasn’t the acupuncture room that housed the zen, spa-like aura.
-It was Amy.
-She filled that 10x10 curtained box with so much zen that I just melted into the bed immediately.
-She administered her last bit of laser acupuncture and gave my feet a squeeze.
+I soon realized that it wasn’t the acupuncture room that created the relaxed, spa-like environment.
+It was Amy!
+She filled that 10x10 curtained space with so much zen that I just melted into the bed immediately.
+She administered the last bit of my post-transfer laser acupuncture and gave my feet a gentle squeeze.

 "Lie here for as long as you want, Virginia.
 Congratulations, you two."
 She rolled her equipment beyond the curtain and disappeared down the OR hallway.

-I never imagined the embryo transfer being conducted in such a serene, almost-holy manner.
-I look back on that experience so fondly, feeling incredibly lucky to have had so many wonderful people emitting positivity in our direction and working their hardest to make sure we were cared for in that moment.
+I never imagined an embryo transfer being conducted in such a serene, almost holy manner.
+I look back on that experience so fondly, feeling incredibly lucky to have had so many wonderful people sending positivity in our direction and working their hardest to make sure we were cared for in that moment.

-As I write this, I’m in my third trimester with our baby girl and will never forget the first time I met her.
+As I write this, I’m in my third trimester with our baby girl and will never forget the first time I met her on embryo transfer day!